-See RFC 1644.
+See RFC 1644, Section 6.

-RFC 1644 H: "T/TCP -- TCP Extensions for Transactions Functional Specification" (July 1994): found defective
+RFC 1644 H: "T/TCP -- TCP Extensions for Transactions Functional Specification" (July 1994): found defective lives on in RFC 2140 (see Section 4.1), in the sharing of state across connections.

 The inventors of TCP believed that cached connection state could have been used to eliminate TCP's 3-way handshake, to support two-packet request/response exchanges.
-RFCs 1379 [RFC1379] and 1644 [RFC1644] show that this is far from simple.
+RFC 1379 [RFC1379] (see Section 6) and RFC 1644 [RFC1644] show that this is far from simple.
 Furthermore, T/TCP floundered on the ease of denial-of-service attacks that can result.
-One idea pioneered by T/TCP lives on in RFC 2140, in the sharing of state across connections.
+One idea pioneered by T/TCP